 Possible questions

-• How many sides will a triangle have?
-(3, so you will have to change the number of repetitions in the loop)
+- How many sides will a triangle have?
+(3, so you will have to change the number of repetitions in the loop.)

-• What are the interior angles' measurement of an equilateral triangle?
-(60 degrees, so you will have to change the value of the "turn" block).
+- What are the interior angles' measurement of an equilateral triangle?
+(60 degrees, so you will have to change the value of the "turn" block.)

 Please note!
-The interior angles are 60 degrees, but it is possible that the chosen software interprets the angle as an exterior angle.
+The interior angles are 60 degrees, but it is possible that the chosen coding program interprets the angle as an exterior angle.
 If this is the case, the program will have to use 120 degrees and not 60 degrees to make the equilateral triangle.
 This can become a rich mathematical conversation.

 Use the same questioning to get students to alter the code to create a hexagon.